R-Computing-Lab/BGmisc/vignettes/articles/paper.md

 <!-- > A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience. -->

 Behavior genetics focuses on understanding genetic and environmental influences on individual differences, traditionally through twin studies.
 With the expansion of research to more complex data structures like extended family data, there arises a need for specialized software tools.
-The `BGmisc` package fills this gap by offering a suite of functions specifically tailored for modeling such data.
+The `BGmisc` package addresses this gap by offering a comprehensive suite of functions tailored for modeling such data.

 # Statement of need
 <!-- A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work. -->

 As behavior genetics delves into more complex data structures like pedigrees, the limitations of current tools become evident.
-The `BGmisc` R package is designed specifically to address these challenges, going beyond what is available in tools like `OpenMx` and `EasyMx` that mainly focus on classical twin models.
+The `BGmisc` R package addresses these challenges, going beyond what is available in tools like `OpenMx` and `EasyMx` that mainly focus on classical twin models.

 Two widely used R packages in genetics modeling are `OpenMx` [@Neale2016] and `kinship2` [@kinship2; @kinship2R].
 The `OpenMx` [@Neale2016] package is a workhorse in behavior genetic research.
-Not only is it a general purpose software for structural equation modeling that is popular among behavior geneticists [@Garrison2018], but also for its unique features -- the `mxCheckIdentification()` function.
-This function checks whether a model is identified, which means determining if there is a unique solution to estimate the model's parameters based on the observed data.
+Not only is it a general-purpose software for structural equation modeling that is popular among behavior geneticists [@Garrison2018], but also for its unique features -- the `mxCheckIdentification()` function.
+This function checks whether a model is identified, determining if there is a unique solution to estimate the model's parameters based on the observed data.
 In addition, `EasyMx` [@easy] is a more user-friendly package that streamlines the process of building and estimating structural equation models.
 It seamlessly integrates with `OpenMx`'s infrastructure.
 Its functionalities range from foundational matrix builders like `emxCholeskyVariance` and `emxGeneticFactorVariance` to more specialized functions like `emxTwinModel` designed for classical twin models.

-Although not a staple in behavior genetics, the `kinship2` [@kinship2] package provides core feature to the broader statistical genetics scientific community, such as computing genetic relatedness matrices and plotting pedigrees.
-It uses the Lange algorithm to compute relatedness, which  `BGmisc` package extends the capabilities of `kinship2` by introducing an alternative algorithm to calculate the relatedness coefficient, based on network models.
-This alternative algorithm harnesses networks to trace paths, applying traditional path tracing rules to the entirety of the network.

-Despite their strengths,`kinship2`, `EasyMx` and `OpenMx` have limitations when it comes to handling extended family data.
+Despite their strengths, `EasyMx` and `OpenMx` have limitations when handling extended family data.
 Notably, they lack functions for handling modern molecular designs [@kirkpatrick_combining_2021], modeling genetic complex relationships, inferring relatedness, or simulating pedigrees.

-Additionally, they can be computationally inefficient when dealing with large pedigrees.
+Although not a staple in behavior genetics, the `kinship2` [@kinship2] package provides core features to the broader statistical genetics scientific community, such as plotting pedigrees and computing genetic relatedness matrices.
+It uses the Lange algorithm [@lange_genetic_2002] to compute relatedness coefficients.
+This recursive algorithm is discussed in great detail elsewhere, laying out several boundary conditions and recurrence rules.
+The `BGmisc` package extends the capabilities of `kinship2` by introducing an alternative algorithm to calculate the relatedness coefficient based on network models.
+By applying classic path-tracing rules to the entire network, this new method is computationally more efficient by eliminating the need for a multi-step recursive approach.

 ## Features

-The `BGmisc` package offers an array of features tailored for in-depth behavior genetics analysis, organized under two headings for clarity:
+The `BGmisc` package offers various features tailored for extended behavior genetics analysis.
+These features are grouped under two main categories, mirroring the structure presented in our vignettes.

+### Modeling and Relatedness:

+-   Model Identification: `BGmisc` evaluates whether a variance components model is identified and fits the model's estimated variance components to observed covariance data.
+The technical aspects related to model identification have been described in @hunter_analytic_2021.

+-   Relatedness Coefficient Calculation: Using path tracing rules first described in [@Wright1922], `BGmisc` calculates the relatedness coefficient between all pairs of individuals based on mother and father identifiers.

+-   Relatedness Inference: `BGmisc` infers the relatedness between two groups based on their observed total correlation, given additive genetic and shared environmental parameters.

 ### Pedigree Analysis and Simulation:

--   Relatedness Coefficient Calculation: Using path tracing rules first described in [@Wright1922], `BGmisc` calculates the relatedness coefficient between all pairs of individuals based on mother and father identifiers.
-Building upon established packages such as `kinship2`, `BGmisc` introduces an alternative algorithm for calculating the relatedness coefficient.
-Leveraging the power of network analysis, this new method traces paths using classic path tracing rules applied to the entire network, bypassing the need for a multi-step recursive approach.

 -   Pedigree Conversion: `BGmisc` converts pedigrees into various relatedness matrices, including additive genetics, mitochondrial, common nuclear, and extended environmental relatedness matrices.

 -   Pedigree Simulation: `BGmisc` simulates pedigrees based on parameters including the number of children per mate, generations, sex ratio of newborns, and mating rate.

-### Modeling and Relatedness:

--   Relatedness Inference: `BGmisc` infers the relatedness between two groups based on their observed total correlation, given additive genetic and shared environmental parameters.

--   Model Identification: `BGmisc` evaluates whether a variance components model is identified and fits the model's estimated variance components to observed covariance data.
-The technical aspects related to model identification have been described in @hunter_analytic_2021.

 <!-- Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.-->

-These tools collectively provide a valuable resource for behavior geneticists and others working with extended family data.
-Developed as part of a grant, it has been used in several ongoing projects [@lyu_statistical_power_2023; @hunter_modeling_2023; @garrison_analyzing_2023; @burt_mom_genes_2023] and theses [@lyu_masters_thesis_2023].
+Collectively, these tools provide a valuable resource for behavior geneticists and others who work with extended family data.
+They were developed as part of a grant and have been used in several ongoing projects [@lyu_statistical_power_2023; @hunter_modeling_2023; @garrison_analyzing_2023; @burt_mom_genes_2023], and theses [@lyu_masters_thesis_2023].

 # Availability

 The `BGmisc` package is open-source and available on both GitHub at [https://github.com/R-Computing-Lab/BGmisc](https://github.com/R-Computing-Lab/BGmisc) and the Comprehensive R Archive Network (CRAN) at [https://cran.r-project.org/package=BGmisc](https://cran.r-project.org/package=BGmisc).
-It is licensed under the GNU General Public License
+It is licensed under the GNU General Public License.

 # Acknowledgements

 The current research is supported by the National Institute on Aging (NIA), RF1-AG073189.
-We would like to acknowledge assistance from Carlos Santos.
+We want to acknowledge assistance from Carlos Santos.

 # References